enricocattaneo/NBA-MLB-players-by-State/README.md

 <a id='comment'></a>
 ## Comments
-The wwo main visualizations allow us clearly compare different States and Regions.
-The similarities and differences between States and Regions could be due to cultural (appeal of a particular sport), climatic (weather conditions may influence the preponderance for indoor/outdoor sports), institutional (better sports programs and schools), and demographic (population's age distribution) aspects, etc.
+The two main visualizations allow us to compare different States and Regions.
+The similarities and differences between States and Regions could be due to:
+* Cultural aspects: like the appeal of a particular sport
+* Climatic aspects: weather conditions may influence the preponderance for indoor/outdoor sports
+* Institutional: like better sports programs and schools
+* Demographic: population's age distribution, etc.
+* Many other possible causes and explanations